-Note that one can also compute the sum square error (s.s.e.) of all eigenvalues w.r.t. their means in order to determine quite reliably from the eigenvalues of the Laplacian the number k of clusters.
+Note that one can also compute the sum square error (s.s.e.) of all eigenvalues with respect to their means in order to determine quite reliably from the eigenvalues of the Laplacian the number k of clusters (cf. Poland and Zeugmann [19] for details).